-- Student pharmacists must wear a neat, clean, short white lab coat with a UNC Eshelman School of Pharmacy name tag.
+- Student pharmacists must wear a pressed, clean, short white lab coat with a UNC Eshelman School of Pharmacy name tag.

 - Student pharmacists must wear appropriate business attire.

-- Nails: Should be clean and well-manicured and of a length that will not interfere with the duties of a pharmacist.
-If color is worn, it should be conservative.
+- Nails should be clean and well-manicured, and of a length that will not interfere with the duties of a pharmacist.

-- Blue jeans, shorts, athletic shoes, T-shirts, leather skirts/pants, leggings, clothing that is see through, clothing that exposes the midriff, clothing with frayed hems, etc. are inappropriate dress and are not allowed.
+- Jeans, shorts, T-shirts, leather skirts/pants, leggings, clothing that is see-through, clothing that exposes the midriff, low-cut clothing, clothing with frayed hems, etc. are examples of inappropriate dress and are not allowed.

-- Hospital scrubs are not permissible unless explicitly allowed by the preceptor in defined areas of the clinical site.
+- Hospital scrubs are not permissible unless specifically allowed by the preceptor in defined areas of the clinical site.

-- All student pharmacists must maintain good personal hygiene at all times.
+- All student pharmacists must always prioritize personal hygiene.

-- Jewelry and perfume/cologne should be worn at a minimum or not at all.
+- Perfume or cologne should be worn at a minimum or not at all.

-- Earrings should be worn in a professional manner and are limited to one to two per ear.
-With the exception of ear piercing, there will be no visible body piercing, including but not limited to, tongue piercing, nose piercing, and eyebrow rings/bars.
+- With the exception of ear piercing, there will be no visible body piercing, including but not limited to tongue piercing, nose piercing, and eyebrow rings/bars.

 - Hats are not allowed.